joeky888/dotfile/Software/Command/docker-microk8s.md

-sudo iptables -P FORWARD ACCEPT sudo ufw allow in on cbr0 && sudo ufw allow out on cbr0 sudo apt install iptables-persistent -y # Store iptables setting, select "Yes" when installing
+sudo iptables -P FORWARD ACCEPT sudo ufw allow in on cbr0 && sudo ufw allow out on cbr0 sudo ufw allow in on cni0 && sudo ufw allow out on cni0 sudo apt install iptables-persistent -y # Store iptables setting, select "Yes" when installing

 # Enable ingress so there is no need to install metallb and ingress controller